IDOLATRY-6/Is Genesis a Bronze-age Myth?

 Compared to them, Moses’ Story seems dry and factual.
 You wouldn’t parade with it in the streets chanting hymns for its glory.
 Moses’ story lacks any emotion, and you can’t cry or lough hearing it.
 Instead, it counts the Story of CREATION Day by Day, in dry, factual scientific fashion.

 Moses sees an order in CREATION

-Having compared Genesis to the myths of his time, let’s compare it with our Scientific knowledge about the history of Earth.
+Having compared Genesis to the myths of Moses’ time, let’s compare it with our Scientific knowledge.
 Can these two narratives be matched?

 END OF IDOLATRY- 6